Kiopp/Dungeon-Crawler-Game/README.md

 - Name 5

 ### Declarations:
-- I, Firstname Lastname, declare that I am the sole author of the content I add to this repository.
+- I, Jesper Wentzell, declare that I am the sole author of the content I add to this repository.